 Anti-Nazi and anti-Communist Yugoslav partisans, supporters of liberal democracy in France and Italy, Czechs, Slovaks, Hungarians, Romanians, Bulgarians, Greeks and anybody else who understood the danger of Communism and Soviet totalitarianism would have been appalled by Fast’s promotion of Stalin in VOA broadcasts as a friend of democracy and a guarantor of peace and progress.
 Even after Howard Fast was gone from VOA, its programs continued to reflect Soviet propaganda for a few more years, although not to the same degree as during World War II.

 In his post-White House years memoirs, published in 1965, former President Dwight Eisenhower briefly alluded to VOA’s wartime record of journalistic collusion with Russia.
-As a military leader during World War II, he must have been still upset to have mentioned it years later during the Cold War with the Soviet Union when VOA was already playing a useful although still less than fully effective role in countering Soviet propaganda.
+As a military leader during World War II, he must have been still upset to have mentioned it years later during the Cold War with the Soviet Union, when VOA was already playing a useful but still less than a fully effective role in countering Soviet propaganda.
 General Eisenhower had been actively engaged in earlier efforts to create Radio Free Europe and Radio Liberty as more effective semi-private media outlets broadcasting to the Soviet Block, initially secretly managed by the CIA.